oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/choosing-a-model/_index.md

      - As WDT model YAML file in a Kubernetes ConfigMap.
    - Supply WebLogic applications in one of two ways:
      - In auxiliary images.
-     - Layered on the installation image.
+     - Layered on the installation image (Legacy approach).
    - Mutate the WebLogic configuration by supplying a new image and rolling, or [model updates]({{< relref "/managing-domains/model-in-image/runtime-updates.md" >}}) supplied in a Kubernetes ConfigMap.